Posted by marilynch

 - Rancho Cielo Youth Campus.
 Click here to read about Luciano Rodriguez’s progress with bringing bicycling to Monterey County’s underserved and at-risk youth at Rancho Cielo, and what help is still needed.

 - John Clark of the First Presbyterian Church “Steady Job, Steady Life” program.
 John is in touch with many local bike-related needs and can see that your donation will be put to best use.
 Reach John Clark via http://www.fpcmonterey.org 831.373.3031.
 First Pres is a bike-friendly faith community!
-(Photo of truck full of bikes, above, was taken at First Pres.)
+(Photo of truck full of bikes, below, was taken at First Pres.)

-Photo courtesy of Gears 4 Good: “This East Salinas resident is doing some wonderful work in her community, engaging the youth to participate within their community and stay out of gangs.”–Steve Benes
+Photo below courtesy of Gears 4 Good: “This East Salinas resident is doing some wonderful work in her community, engaging the youth to participate within their community and stay out of gangs.”–Steve Benes

 Don’t have a bike or gear to donate?
 You can still help.